Skip to content

 McCooley’s

-The most popular Irish bar in Liverpool is McCooley’s who have two establishments: one in Concert Square and one in Matthew Street.
-If you’re looking for a full Irish breakfast or a pint of Guinness when in Liverpool, McCooleys will be your first call of action.
+The most famous Irish bar in Liverpool is McCooley’s, which has two establishments: Concert Square and Matthew Street.
+If you’re looking for a full Irish breakfast or a pint of Guinness in the city, McCooley’s will be your first call of action.

 Flanagan’s Apple

-Flanagan’s is an Irish restaurant and bar which claims to have the best pint of Guinness in Liverpool city.
+Flanagan’s is an Irish restaurant and bar that claims to have the best pint of Guinness in the city.
 The only way to know for certain is to try one!
-They also host live music and open mic nights so your entertainment is sorted!
+They also host live music and open mic nights, so your entertainment is sorted!

 Molly Malones

-Named after Molly Malone, Dublin’s local legend is the next pub on our list.
-If you would like to find out more about Molly Malone and her statue in Dublin, you can read our Dublin Travel Guide.
+The next pub on our list is named after Molly Malone, Dublin’s local legend.
+To find out more about Molly Malone and her statue in Dublin, read our Dublin Travel Guide.

-What do you think about the Liverpool Irish connection?
+What do you think about Liverpool’s Irish connection?
 Have you visited Liverpool or Ireland before?
-Let us know by posting a comment below!
+Let us know by commenting below!

 Other Great ConnollyCove Blogs: Places to Visit in London | Best Buildings and Architecture in London | Things to do in London for Couples | Dublin or Belfast: which should you visit?